Christensen O'Connor Johnson Kindness PLLC

 Prior to joining COJK in 2006, Rhys developed the first generation of hybrid silicon/organic electro-optic devices as part of a research program funded by the United States Department of Defense.
 He worked as a contracted research engineer at Boeing Phantom Works in the area of electro-optic devices.
 His research in the areas of organic functional materials and related devices, such as light-emitting diodes, transistors, electro-optic modulators, and photovoltaics, has been published in several peer-reviewed journals.

 Rhys speaks frequently on patent law issues and cost-effective patent portfolio strategies at nanotechnology and chemical conferences.
+Rhys was the recipient of the Distinguished Alumnus - College of Science and Engineering award from Western Washington University in 2022.
 In addition to his inclusion in the list of The Best Lawyers in America, Rhys is recognized in Chambers USA, in Intellectual Asset Management's guide, IAM Patent 1000 – The World's Leading Patent Professionals, in Managing Intellectual Property magazine's IP Stars, and was selected as a "Rising Star" by Super Lawyers.